Skip to content

 exceed-action drop

-The configuration is only half the answer.
-The counters tell you whether anything is matching and whether drops are happening.
+The counters tell you whether traffic matches and whether drops happen.

 Class-map: VOICE (match-any)